CCM-Modding/Pay2Spawn/Problems.md

 We try to crash here if there is an issue with the configs.
 We try not to have it happen in a later stage where you might be live, but we can't guarantee that everything will work.
 (Especially with random tags, they only get solved once at the startup.
 Not all possibilities are tested.)

 ### Common errors:
 * Your JSON is invalid.
-(Please use our build in GUI, or for experts an actual JSON editor.)
+(Please use our build in GUI, or for experts an actual JSON editor.):

 >    [INFO] [STDOUT] java.lang.IllegalStateException: This is not a JSON Array.
 >    [INFO] [STDOUT] 	at com.google.gson.JsonElement.getAsJsonArray(JsonElement.java:100)
 >    [INFO] [STDOUT] 	at ccm.pay2spawn.RewardsDB.<init>(RewardsDB.java:73)

 * One of your rewards is invalid.
-(Please use our build in GUI, or for experts an actual JSON editor.)
+(Please use our build in GUI, or for experts an actual JSON editor.):

 >    [INFO] [STDOUT] java.lang.NullPointerException
 >    [INFO] [STDOUT] 	at ccm.pay2spawn.util.Reward.<init>(Reward.java:59)
 >    [INFO] [STDOUT] 	at ccm.pay2spawn.RewardsDB.<init>(RewardsDB.java:77)

 * One of your rewards NBT data is invalid.
 (Please use our build in GUI, or for experts an actual JSON editor.)
 I know the NBT to JSON thing is weard but it is the best solution apart from saving our data as actual NBT.
-(Witch is not human readable without an editor)
+(Witch is not human readable without an editor):

 >    [SEVERE] [P2S] ERROR TYPE 2: Error in reward ...'s NBT data.

-* You forgot to add double quotes around a line in the black- or whitelist.
+* You forgot to add double quotes around a line in the black- or whitelist:

 >    java.lang.RuntimeException: Unknown character '...' in '/config/Pay2Spawn/Pay2Spawn.cfg:...'

 ## Type 3: Errors on donation